dcoshea/NewWolfLives/README.md

     code.
   * Fix automap bug where objects (most likely actors) were not drawn if they were on top of a door.
+* Other debugging tools/cheats:
+  * Pass "+set whereforeartthouromero 1" on the command line to cause all actors to be spawned with only 1 hit point.